XNxa/Miniprojet-learning-multiplication-tables/README.md

 # Miniprojet-learning-multiplication-tables

-I did this project during my first year at Enseeiht, it's a quick project in Ada to put into practice imperative programming notions.
+I did this project during my first year at Enseeiht.
+It's a quick project in Ada to put into practice imperative programming notions.

 ## Goal

-The purpose of this code is to allow a user to to study the multicplication tables using a console interface.
+The purpose of this code is to allow a user to study the multiplication tables using a console interface.

 ## Features